Current Research Programme and Latest Publications

 It is available for download here, or click on the image of the report.

 We have developed a research programme for 2018 in consultation with our members.
 Projects include:

-- International experience of mortgage provision (due May 2018)
+- International experience of mortgage provision by credit unions (due June 2018)

 - An analysis of credit unions’ role in the community, and a methodology for measurement of community and social impact, in partnership with Small Change, experts in social investment and social finance